fnabinash/rust-practice/README.md

 - Go to `README.md` file
 - Navigate to the first exercise
 - replace the space with `X` i.e. [ ] become [X].

+6. **Share your solution with the community.**

+Go to the [solutions discussion tab](https://github.com/fnabinash/rust-practice/discussions/25) and share your unique solutions with the community so that others who are looking for the solutions can be thankful for you.

+Also, if you need any kind of assistance, go to that discussion and ask questions.

 ## Folder Structure